-If you don’t enroll before January 15, you will have to wait until November for the next open enrollment period — unless you experience a certain Qualifying Life Event (QLE), such as change of employment or income, get married, have a child, or move.
+If you don’t enroll before January 15, you will have to wait until November for the next open enrollment period — unless you experience a certain Qualifying Life Event (QLE), such as a change of employment or income, a marriage, the birth of a child, or a move.

 We can’t predict when those events will actually happen, so again, why wait?
 Here are the top 4 reasons why young and healthy individuals should enroll in health insurance coverage before Jan.
 15:

-Putting a hold on health insurance might seem like you’re saving money, especially if you rarely visit the doctor.
-But when it comes to substantial injuries, such as a broken leg from skiing or cycling, that could cost you an average of $7,500 without insurance.
+Putting a hold on health insurance might make it seem like you’re saving money, especially if you rarely visit the doctor.
+But when it comes to substantial injuries, such as a broken leg from skiing, it could cost you an average of $7,500 without insurance.

-Overnight hospital stays aren’t worth it, either.
+Overnight hospital stays when you’re not covered aren’t worth it, either.
 Without insurance, we’re talking as much as $30,000 for a three-day stay.